 The taxi’s in Bangkok are much cheaper than the Tuk Tuk drivers you’ll find in places like Phuket and Pattaya.

 You can also take the sky train and the subway where daily and monthly passes are pretty cheap and can get you to pretty much anywhere in the city.

-As long as your not planning on traveling all over the city and training at all the muay thai gyms possible, transportation won’t be a huge part of your budget.
+As long as you're not planning on traveling all over the city and training at all the Muay Thai gyms possible, transportation won’t be a huge part of your budget.

 This will come down to how well you can barter.

 No matter what area of Thailand you go to, you have to be a good negotiator to get the best prices possible while shopping.

 If you don’t like to barter or feel weird doing it, your best bet is to hit up the malls where the prices are usually set… but even then you can usually bargain them down if you wanted.